alvingerona/upwork-jobs-notifier/README.md

 - Sends email notifications for new job postings using SendGrid.
 - Scheduled to run every 30 minutes.

+## Requirements

+- An AWS account for deploying the serverless application.
+- A Serverless Framework account for managing and deploying your service.

 ## Installation

 1. Clone the repository: